LLNL/axom/src/axom/inlet/docs/sphinx/index.rst

 ------------

 Inlet provides an easy and extensible way to handle input files for simulation code.
-We provide JSON, Lua, and YAML functionality but additional language can be supported via an implementation of Inlet's Reader interface.
+We provide JSON, Lua, and YAML functionality but additional languages can be supported via an implementation of Inlet's Reader interface.

+All information read from the input file is stored via Inlet into a user-provided Sidre DataStore.
+This allows us to utilize the functionality of Sidre, such as simulation restart capabilities.

-Inlet is used to define the structure of the information expected in your input file.
+Inlet is used to define the schema of the information expected in your input file.
 That data is then read via a Reader class into the Sidre Datastore.
 You can then verify that the input file met your criteria and use that information later in your code.